Videos and Animations about Genomic Science

-I’ve produced over a dozen videos and animations about genomic science.
-“Gene Cross-Talk” is one of my favorites.
-I was thrilled when the Fulbright Association gave me a Senior Scholar Award to produce the video about the evolutionary genomics research of Dr. Dan Mishmar.
+I’ve produced over a dozen videos and animations about genomic science, and “Gene Cross-Talk” is one of my favorites.
+I was thrilled when Fulbright Foundation gave me a Senior Scholar Award to work with the evolutionary geneticist, Dr. Dan Mishmar, to produce the video.

-I created the animation in the Mishmar Lab at the Ben-Gurion University of the Negev in Be’er Sheva, Israel.
-The animation tells the story of coevolution between mitochondrial and nuclear DNA.
-After consulting with Dr. Mishmar to get the details just right, I wrote, narrated, illustrated, and animated the 3-minute video.
+I made the video in the Mishmar Lab at Ben-Gurion University of the Negev in Israel.
+Working with Dr. Mishmar to get the details right, I wrote, narrated, illustrated, and animated the 3-minute video.

 HLA: Making the Match